emard/ulx3s_c64/README.md

 Attempt to borrow C64 mister code and compile it with opensource tools.

-Correct boot picture to "READY." and blinking cursor appears with reported resolution 1616x300@51.6Hz on my lenovo monitor.
+Correct boot picture with "READY." prompt and blinking cursor appears with reported resolution 1616x300@51.6Hz on my lenovo monitor.

 The video signal is not likely to be compatible with every monitor but some should work.

+Not yet supported: keyboard, sound, file loading.